rfitzhugh/terraform-associate/objectives/02-terraform-purpose.md

-# 2. Terraform’s Purpose (vs other IaC)
+# 2. Terraform’s Purpose (vs. other IaC)

 This section outlines how Terraform simplifies management and orchestration, helping operators build large-scale multi-cloud infrastructures.

 ## Platform Agnostic

-Terraform is cloud-agnostic and allows a single configuration to be used to manage multiple providers, and to even handle cross-cloud dependencies.
+Terraform is cloud-agnostic and allows a single configuration to be used to manage multiple providers and even to handle cross-cloud dependencies.
 With Terraform, users can manage a heterogeneous environment with the same workflow by creating a configuration file to fit the needs of that platform or project.

 ## State Management